vNPro3s/ai_chatbots_jossis/pro_files/python_hands-on_1.md

 &nbsp;

-Now we have enough knowledge to consider so-called Regular expressions, which have an essential role in NLP.
-That will be the topic of our next Exercise.
+Now, you have enough knowledge to understand the concepts in lectures and notebooks related to NLP.
 </div>